alexellis/k3sup/README.md

 ### Activating K3sup Pro

-Run `k3sup pro activate` to verify your identity using GitHub.com.
+Run `k3sup-pro activate` to verify your identity using GitHub.com.
 You'll only need to do this on your laptop/workstation - machines which will host K3s do not need any additional steps.

-Commercial users can place their license key at `$HOME/.k3sup/LICENSE` and do not need to run `k3sup pro activate`.
+Commercial users can place their license key at `$HOME/.k3sup/LICENSE` and do not need to run `k3sup-pro activate`.

 ### K3sup `plan` / `apply` for automation and large installations

-The `k3sup pro plan` command reads a set of JSON files containing your hosts, and will generate a YAML plan file that you can edit to customize the installation.
+The `k3sup-pro plan` command reads a set of JSON files containing your hosts, and will generate a YAML plan file that you can edit to customize the installation.

 Example input file: